 School Tours are 90 minutes long with a hands-on component.
-The cost is $125 for a maximum of 35 children and 5 adults.
-All groups are required to pay a $50 non-refundable deposit by credit card at the time of confirmation.
-Schools from School District 4 receive a fee waiver.
+The cost is $175 for a maximum of 35 children and 5 adults.
 The Museum of the City of New York is a New York City Department of Education vendor (vendor number MUS015).

 School programs support the following Common Core Standards:

-SL.4.3. – have the opportunity to explain events or concepts in a historical text based on information in the text
+SL.4.3. – have opportunity to explain events/concepts in a historical text based on information in the text

 SL.5.1 – engage in collaborative discussions with the educator and with each other